.webp&w=1920&q=85)

 Research has shown that biophilic design can significantly improve our mental health, reduce stress levels, enhance creativity, and even boost productivity.
 In fact, studies have demonstrated that exposure to natural elements can lower blood pressure, reduce anxiety, and improve overall well-being.
 This is why many modern workplaces and healthcare facilities are embracing biophilic design principles.
 For those looking to create a more sustainable home environment, you might also be interested in our guide on vintage and sustainable home décor, which complements biophilic design perfectly.

-1. Bring the Outdoors In with Indoor Plants
+How Do You Bring the Outdoors In with Indoor Plants?

 One of the most effective and accessible ways to incorporate biophilic design into your home is through indoor plants.
 Plants not only add visual appeal but also improve air quality by filtering toxins and releasing oxygen.
 They create a sense of life and vitality that's essential for a calming sanctuary.